Cow's milk, grass-fed

 Antioxidants found in 100% grass-fed whole milk can include the isoflavones formononetin, biochanin A, and prunetin.
 Antioxidant lignans can include secoisolariciresinol and matairesinol.
 Vitamin antioxidants include vitamin E (which is increased by about 50% in milk from 100% grass-fed cows versus conventionally fed cows) and mineral antioxidants include selenium and zinc.
 Grass feeding also increases the amount of another key antioxidant—beta-carotene—in cow’s milk.
 At approximately 40 micrograms per 8 ounces, this level is about 4 times higher than the level in milk from conventionally fed cows.

 There are preliminary studies on the health benefits of cow’s milk in a variety of areas.
-However, we’re not aware of any large-scale studies done exclusively on 100% grass-fed whole milk.
+However, no large-scale studies have been done exclusively on 100% grass-fed whole milk.
 Most of the studies have been conducted using milk from conventionally fed cows on relatively small groups of participants.
 Within this context, there is some evidence of improved weight loss and improved fat loss when cow’s milk is incorporated into a closely monitored low-calorie diet.

 There is also evidence of decreased risk of gout in both men and women when milk is consumed in relatively high amounts (averaging at least one cup per day, and often 2-4 cups).
 Researchers are not clear about the mechanism of action here, but continue to look at relationships between increased intake of cow’s milk and decreased levels of uric acid in the blood.
 (High levels of uric acid usually precede the occurrence of gout.)

-While cow’s milk has been widely promoted as a source of calcium and good bone health, we have not seen large-scale studies showing significantly improved bone health in adults who regularly consume cow’s milk.
-We have seen several studies involving decreased risk of bone fracture in children and teens who regularly consume milk, and we’ve also seen animal studies showing reduced risk of osteoporosis following regular milk consumption.
+While cow’s milk has been widely promoted as a source of calcium and good bone health, large-scale studies showing significantly improved bone health in adults who regularly consume cow’s milk are lacking.
+Several studies have found decreased risk of bone fracture in children and teens who regularly consume milk, and animal studies show reduced risk of osteoporosis following regular milk consumption.
 Some of the research on bone health and the natural nutrient composition of cow’s milk is complicated by widespread fortification of cow’s milk with vitamin D. (Vitamin D plays an important role in bone health, and the addition of vitamin D to cow’s milk during processing might account for improved bone health.)

-Studies on the relationship between cow’s milk intake and cancer risk are confusing, and to a certain extent, contradictory.
-Some studies have shown mild decreases in cancer risk (for example, breast cancer in one group of French women), while other studies have shown mild increases in risk (for example breast cancer in one group of Japanese women).
-Other studies have shown no connection between cow’s milk intake and cancer risk.
-We have yet to see any large-scale studies that examined the relationship between milk from 100% grass-fed cows and cancer of any type.
+Studies on the relationship between cow’s milk intake and cancer risk are inconsistent.
+Some show mild decreases in cancer risk (for example, breast cancer in one group of French women), while others show mild increases (for example, breast cancer in one group of Japanese women).
+Still others find no connection.
+No large-scale studies have examined the relationship between milk from 100% grass-fed cows and cancer of any type.

 Some of this confusion might be related to the widespread presence of hormonal residues in cow’s milk from conventionally fed cows, which may have increased cancer risk.
 These hormonal residues can have two sources.
 First, hormones may have been injected into the cows or added to their feed in order to increase rate of growth or milk yield.
 But equally important may be higher levels of hormones produced by the cows themselves.
 Unlike milking practices adopted by ancient nomadic cultures that restricted milking to the early months of pregnancy (when hormonal levels in the pregnant cows were relatively low), modern dairy farms maintain pregnancy in dairy cows about 80% of the year and milk throughout pregnancy, even during months when hormonal levels are relatively high.